It’s time to get tracking.

 Step 3: Link Your Existing Accounts.

-There are two processes involved in this:
+There are two processes involved in linking your GA4 to your Google Ads accounts:

 Google Ads